m1cypher/hermodr-ghost/BLANK_README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+After working prototype is completed, you can check out the wiki page for documentation.

-_For more examples, please refer to the [Documentation](https://example.com)_
+_For more examples, please refer to the [Documentation](https://github.com/m1cypher/hermodr-ghost/wiki)_

 <p align="right">(<a href="#top">back to top</a>)</p>